MarkStreek/QuintorCatalogFrontEnd/README.md

 This section will give you a more detailed insight into the project.
 The project is divided into two parts: the front end and the back end.
 You can find the back end documentation [here](https://github.com/MarkStreek/QuintorCatalogBackEnd/wiki).

+> There is a `wiki page` available for this project.
+The wiki page contains this information in a more structured way.
+[Go to the wiki page](https://github.com/MarkStreek/QuintorCatalogFrontEnd/wiki)

 ### React

 Very important to know is that the project is built using React.
 React is a JavaScript library for building user interfaces.
 The learning curve of React is quite steep.
 Therefore it is important to have a good understanding of React before starting, developing or already reading the project.